fffjacquier/notes-app/README.md

 - make addnote full page and with nav
 - add number of notes with folders name
 - refactor save + debounce like
+- export all notes as a zip of folder/files.txt